C-Wirth/archieve-scraper-project-fall-2024/README.md

     For the content of this assignment - I used a very small subset of links from the 'Clinton Emails' Wikileaks archieve.
     The program is designed to parse those emails specifically.

+program 2:
 _2_db_builder.py

+    This builds the chroma db and persists it locally.  the emails are embedded with the hugging face vector embedding function

+program3;
+_3_make_queries.py

+    THIS IS YOUR PROGRAM TO MAKE QUERIES WITH.
+You must pass a query from your command line.

+    1. Start the Ollama application (it must be running in the background for you to be able interface with the LLM)

+    2. command to run the program: python3 pipeline/_3_make_queries.py <query here>

+        example command :
+        python3 pipeline/_3_make_queries.py "NGO pakistan"